 Nutrition is such an important part of your overall health and wellbeing, especially when you’re undergoing or recovering from cancer treatment.
 But there is a lot of information out there and it can be difficult to navigate.

-As Laura Wilmott, our accredited practicing dietitian, says: “A lot of people do their own research about nutrition and cancer which is great, as long as they’re looking in the right places.”
+As Laura Wilmott, one of Lifehouse’s accredited practicing dietitians, says: “A lot of people do their own research about nutrition and cancer which is great, as long as they’re looking in the right places.”